Dashboards

 Compliance Workbench

-noteWhen you reduce the size of the browser window, the context menu displayed when you click any ellipsis (...) menu of the Compliance Workbench may pop up on the top of the window rather than in the Compliance Workbench.
+noteWhen you reduce the size of the browser window, the context menu displayed when you click any ellipsis menu of the Compliance Workbench may pop up at the top of the window rather than in the Compliance Workbench.
 To solve this issue, make sure to keep the browser window maximized.

 Operations Dashboard